 For most families, this exercise will work out to an amount in the high six-figures, possibly even $1 million or more.
 But don’t be frightened.
 With term insurance, boosting your death benefit by hundreds of thousands of dollars should cost just a few hundred dollars a year.

-For example, a healthy 40-year-old male nonsmoker might be considering a 20-year, $500,000 term policy for $360 per year.
+A healthy 40-year-old male nonsmoker might be considering a 20-year, $500,000 term policy for $360 per year.
 But he could buy $850,000 of coverage for $576, or a $1-million policy for $645, says Byron Udell, owner of AccuQuote, which represents dozens of life insurers.
-Women pay less -- just $311 per year for $500,000 in coverage and $558 for $1 million.
+Women pay less — just $311 per year for $500,000 in coverage and $558 for $1 million.
 It’s not as easy as it used to be to qualify for the absolute lowest rates.
 You can get prices from dozens of companies at www.accuquote.com or www.lifequotes.com .

-Are About to RetireNo more insurance from work.
+Are about to retire: This means no more insurance from work.
 If you die, your spouse could lose pension and some Social Security income.